dotlang/language/README.md

 - You can prefix function body with `cached` so runtime will cache output per input set and handle memory usage, cache clearing and ...: `func risk_markup(c: Contract)->float cached { //a lot of calculations; return result; }`
 - Note that cached is not part of the type of the function.
 - Functions are not allowed to change (directly or indirectly) any of their inputs.
 They can only change their local variables + return value.
+- You cannot ignore return value of a non-void function.
+This affects resource cleanup mechanism of runtime.

 ###Variables